+Coalition for Smart Responses to Student Behavior

+July 17, 2020

-Coalition for Smart Responses to Student Behavior July 15, 2020 The Honorable Robert DeLeo, Speaker of the House The Honorable Claire Cronin, Chair of the House Judiciary Committee The Honorable Aaron Michlewitz, Chair of the House Ways and Means Committee The Honorable Carlos González, Chair of the Black and Latino Legislative Caucus RE: Testimony on School Policing and S. 2800 Dear Speaker DeLeo, Chair Cronin, Chair Michlewitz, Chair González, and Members of the House's Judiciary Committee, Ways and Means Committee, and Black and Latino Legislative Caucus: We urge the House to address school policing in its police accountability bill.
-Specifically, we seek your leadership in securing: - 1.
-An end to police placement in schools, and - 2.
+The Honorable Robert DeLeo, Speaker of the House The Honorable Claire Cronin, Chair of the House Judiciary Committee The Honorable Aaron Michlewitz, Chair of the House Ways and Means Committee The Honorable Carlos González, Chair of the Black and Latino Legislative Caucus

+RE: Testimony on School Policing and S. 2820

+Dear Speaker DeLeo, Chair Cronin, Chair Michlewitz, Chair González, and Members of the House's Judiciary Committee, Ways and Means Committee, and Black and Latino Legislative Caucus:

+We urge the House to address school policing in its police accountability bill.
+Specifically, we seek your leadership in securing:

+- 1. An end to police placement in schools, and - 2.
 Public accountability for what police do in schools.

 Our first priority is removing police from schools.
 A simple change can do so and keep schools safe.
 The definition of a "school resource officer" (SRO) in G.L. c.
 71 § 37P(a) can be amended to include: A school resource officer shall not be located on school grounds but at the local police station and shall be charged with serving as the primary responder to calls from public schools.

-In light of your upcoming hearing on the Senate's Reform, Shift + Build Act (S. 2800), we also write to identify the aspects of the Senate bill we most strongly support.
-They are: - Amendment 80 (Jehlen): Lets school committees decide, by annual public vote, whether to assign police to schools.
-Requires superintendents to annually share data on the costs of school policing, the budget for mental and emotional health support, and school-based arrests and referrals with the public, school committee, and the department of education. - Amendment 108 (Jehlen): Prohibits information-sharing from school staff and school police to the Boston Regional Intelligence Center and other gang databases.
-We also wish to note our support for two amendments that increase training for police in engaging youth and students, but we must be clear that any training must not come out of school budgets and training alone is deeply insufficient: - Amendment 25 (Boncore): Requires specific training for SROs to be developed in consultation with experts, and to be required before an officer can be assigned as an SRO. - Amendment 41 (Friedman): Requires police training on developmentally appropriate deescalation and disengagement tactics and alternatives to the use of force for minor children.
+In light of your upcoming hearing on the Senate's Reform, Shift + Build Act (S. 2820), we also write to identify the aspects of the Senate bill we most strongly support.
+They are:

+- Section 50 (with correction below): Lets school committees decide, by annual public vote, whether to assign police to schools.
+Requires superintendents to annually share data on the costs of school policing, the budget for mental and emotional health support, and school-based arrests and referrals with the public, school committee, and the department of education.
+We recommend an additional correction: the words "subject to annual approval by public vote of the relevant school committee" were stricken inadvertently and should be re-inserted after the words "agricultural school" in line 1122 so that it properly mirrors the same in lines 1124-5. - Section 49: Prohibits information-sharing from school staff and school police to the Boston Regional Intelligence Center and other gang databases.

+We also wish to note our support for two sections in S.2820 that increase training for police in engaging youth and students, but we must be clear that any training must not come out of school budgets and training alone is deeply insufficient:

+- Section 5 of S.2820: Requires specific training for SROs to be developed in consultation with experts, and to be required before an officer can be assigned as an SRO. - Sections 4 (l.
+215-217) & 73: Requires police training on developmentally appropriate deescalation and disengagement tactics and alternatives to the use of force for minor children.

 Here's why:

-School-based police mean school-based arrests, too often for a school discipline violation.1 A first arrest doubles the odds a student drops out.2 Massachusetts' Black and Latino students are far more likely than their white peers to be arrested at school, especially for school discipline matters.3 There is significant misunderstanding between Massachusetts' police officers and school administrators on the role of police in schools.4 1 Hon.
+School-based police mean school-based arrests, too often for a school discipline violation.1 A first arrest doubles the odds a student drops out.2 Massachusetts' Black and Latino students are far more likely than their white peers to be arrested at school, especially for school discipline matters.3 There is significant misunderstanding between Massachusetts' police officers and school administrators on the role of police in schools.4

+1 Hon.
 Jay Blitzman, Police Aren't Needed in Schools, Commonwealth Magazine (Jun.
 10, 2020).

 2 Gary Sweeten, Who Will Graduate?, 23 Justice Quarterly 462, 473-477 (2006).